Koszul self duality of manifolds: Koszul-Verdier duality of operads and right modules

 We will pay particular attention to the geometry of the $W_{[0,\infty]}$-construction; ultimately it is the key to defining the cooperad structure on the Koszul dual cooperad $B(-)$, and it will also be the key to encoding Koszul duality into parametrized spectra.

-\begin{dfn}[The $W$-construction of a module] Given a module $R$ in $(\mathrm{Top}_*,\wedge)$ over the operad $O$, let $T(R)$ denote the space of rooted trees such that every internal vertex has at least 2 children with labels as follows: the root is labeled by $R$, the internal vertices are labeled by $O$, while nonleaf adjacent edges are labeled by an element of $[0, \infty]$; we identify any vertex labeled by a basepoint to a single point.
-We let $W(R)$ denotes the quotient of $T(R)$ by the relation that any length 0 edge can be collapsed by applying module or operad partial composition. $W(R)$ is a module over $W(O)$ by grafting via length $\infty$ edges and a module over $W_{[0,\infty]}(O)$ by grafting via the $[0,\infty]$ coordinate. \end{dfn}
+\begin{dfn}[The $W$-construction of a right module] Given a right module $R$ in $(\mathrm{Top}_*,\wedge)$ over the operad $O$, let $T(R)(I)$ denote the space of rooted trees such that every internal vertex has at least 2 children with labels as follows: the root $r$ is labeled by $R(e(r))$, the internal vertices $v$ are labeled by $O(e(v))$, while nonleaf adjacent edges are labeled by an element of $[0, \infty]$; we identify any tree containing a vertex labeled by a basepoint to a single point.
+We let $W(R)(I)$ denotes the quotient of $T(R)(I)$ by the relation that any length 0 edge can be collapsed by applying right module or operad partial composition.
+The collection of all $W(R)(I)$ is called $W(R)$.
+It is a right module over $W(O)$ by grafting via length $\infty$ edges, and it is a right module over $W_{[0,\infty]}(O)$ by grafting via the $[0,\infty]$ coordinate. \end{dfn}